petros94/deep-lyrics-generation/readme.md

 For 't' we suggest a value between 3 - 6.

 ### generate_multi_lyric_interactive.py
 The model with suggest the next top words.
-The user proceeds with choosing the word and the model will make the next preditions, and so on...
+The user proceeds with choosing the word and the model will make the next suggestion, and so on...
-In this way you can create a verse with the help from the model.
+In this way you can create a verse with help from the model.
 This method uses a two-layer LSTM with 256 hidden neurons and regex tokenization with ~3000 vocabulary size.

 Run with: